fniephaus/graalpy-quarkus-summarize/README.md

 ```shell script
 ./gradlew quarkusRun
 ```
-> **_NOTE:_** Building the application may take some time as numerous Python packages with native extensions may need to be built from source.
+> **_NOTE:_** Prebuilt binary wheels for this demo should soon be available in the [GraalPy PyPI repository](https://www.graalvm.org/python/wheels/).
+Until then, building the application may take some time as numerous Python packages with native extensions may need to be built from source.

 ## Endpoints